josue6368/active-directory-attack-defense-lab/README.md

 This project demonstrates the creation of a small Active Directory lab environment used to monitor identity-based security events and apply basic defensive hardening.

-The lab was built using Windows Server as a Domain Controller, a Windows 11 domain-joined workstation, and Wazuh SIEM for centralized log monitoring.
-The goal was to simulate common Active Directory security events, validate log collection, and document defensive controls used to reduce identity-based attack risk.
+The lab was built using Windows Server as a Domain Controller, a Windows 11 domain-joined workstation, Kali Linux for domain reconnaissance and authentication testing, and Wazuh SIEM for centralized log monitoring.
+The goal was to simulate common Active Directory security events, validate log collection, document defensive controls, and analyze identity-based activity from both internal workstation activity and Kali-based testing.

 ---